 The fiscal agent will oversee coordination of the cross-sector partnership and manage any subawards for services.
 The fiscal agent will be legally responsible for complying with all applicable federal rules and regulations in receiving and expending federal funds.
 The application must demonstrate that the fiscal agent has the capacity, commitment, and community support to serve as fiscal agent.
-The fiscal agent must demonstrate such capacity by showing experience engaging residents as well as core criminal justice and other partners in the implementation and sustainment of community justice strategies, especially in the targeted area.
+The fiscal agent must demonstrate such capacity by identifying a lead site coordinator, showing experience engaging residents, criminal justice and other partners in the implementation and sustainment of community justice strategies, especially in the targeted area.